 Since its founding in 1979, Home Depot Profit Sharing has experienced rapid expansion.
-In fact, it was recognized as one of the finest employers in 2015.
+It was recognized as one of the finest employers in 2015.
 The commitment of Home Depot’s staff to providing excellent customer service and happiness is the key to their success.
-Their low product prices and earnings from employee discounts are the sources of their income.
+Their low product prices and earnings from employee discounts are their income sources.

 The business provides a wide range of initiatives to assist employees in building wealth and saving money.
 Profit Sharing is one of these programs.
 You are eligible for profit sharing after working with Home Depot for six months.
 Depending on how much you sell each month, you receive points.
 Then, they match a percentage of those points back to you.